Good Old-Fashioned Dilly Beans Canning Recipe

 - Apple cider vinegar is made from fermented apples and adds a slightly sweet apple flavor to pickled foods, but it will slightly darken your dilly beans.

 - White vinegar is clear vinegar made by distilling corn and rye.
 The flavor is sharper than apple cider vinegar.
-Choose an organic brand of white vinegar to avoid genetically modified corn.
+Choose an organic brand to avoid genetically modified corn.

 If you don’t want to pull out a canner, you can use a large pot to process the jars of pickled green beans.
 I use an 8-quart tall pot with an 8-inch canning rack that holds 4 pint-sized canning jars.